variantstudios/wisdomwaysacupuncture.com/_drafts/blood-clotting.md

 I could devote numerous long blogs to each one of these factors, but since google has a wealth of information on each topic, for this post I’ll just list some of the ways these factors impair fertility, then I’ll move to how we treat it in the clinic.

-### The summary is that these factors interfere with blood flow
+### The summary is that these factors interfere with blood flow, increasing miscarriage risk

 They: